Chesterfield High School: The Sixth Form Block

-The Sixth form at Chesterfield High School was managed by J. Deary.
+The sixth form at Chesterfield High School was managed by J. Deary.
 During construction of the high school, the Sixth Form building was ready first and Sixth Form students transferred there from Alexandra Hall.
 The Sixth Form building used a standard 'ROSLA' design amongst other secondary schools throughout the country alike, which first came into use upon the raising of the school leaving age from 15 to 16 in 1973.

 In 1984, rumours began circulating that there were plans to change the nature of Sixth Form provision in Crosby, mainly due to the Metropolitan Borough of Sefton deciding to review Sixth Forms throughout the Borough, especially those which had fewer than 140 pupils.
 In March 1985, education chiefs in Sefton began 12 month consultation on the proposals due to falling pupil numbers.
 The proposals involved removing Sixth Forms from Crosby schools to place students into an expanded tertiary college centred on Hugh Baird College in Bootle.
 Numerous meetings were held between Chesterfield High School's and what was then Manor High School's senior management teams.
-Overwhelming support to keep the Sixth Form at Chesterfield concluded in the retainment of it during a decisive meeting held in October 1986.
+Overwhelming support to keep the Sixth Form at Chesterfield concluded in its retention during a decisive meeting held in October 1986.

 In September 2008, the sixth form block was refurbished following work by the head boy and assistant head boy and a £90,000 investment was made.
-This refurbishment of the sixth form block included 30 new computers and space for the students to work.
+This refurbishment included 30 new computers and space for the students to work.
 The investment was made after the sixth form was criticised during the Ofsted report.
 'Standards in the sixth form are not as high as in the main school and are below the national average.'

 In July 2020, the sixth form block was demolished to make way for an extension to the existing building which now houses the Humanities faculty.
 In September 2021, the land on which the building stood formed part of a project for a new 3G all weather sports pitch for the school.